Literature / The Lost Symbol

-- Names to Run Away From Really Fast: The Big Bad has these.
-Namely, Mal'akh a corrupted form of the name Moloch.
-Also Dr. Abaddon Who happens to be the bad guy's psychiatrist alter ego.
+- Names to Run Away from Really Fast: The Big Bad has these.
+Namely, Mal'akh is a corrupted form of the name Moloch.
+Also Dr. Abaddon, who happens to be the bad guy's psychiatrist alter ego.

 - Red Herring: That mysterious redacted document that Katherine finds turns out to be a CIA forum discussion about the meaning of Kryptos' true meaning, which happened to contain the exact same keywords she was looking for.

 - Remember the New Guy: The previous books mentioned not a word about Solomon.
 All of a sudden, he shows up and everyone has to suppose he is Langdon's father-mentor.

 - Rule of Symbolism: Well, duh, it's a Dan Brown novel.
 Let's start with Mal'akh, more commonly known as Moloch...

 - Self-Deprecation: The last plot twist in Digital Fortress is reused, and Langdon notes that he read about it in a "mediocre thriller".